apache/beam/contrib/join-library/README.md

 Join-library
 ============

-Join-library provide inner join, outer left and right join functions to Google DataFlow.
+Join-library provides inner join, outer left and right join functions to Google Cloud Dataflow.
 The aim is to simplify the most common cases of join to a simple function call.

-The functions are generic so it supports join of any types supported by DataFlow.
+The functions are generic so it supports join of any types supported by Dataflow.
 Input to the join functions are PCollections of Key/Values.
 Both the left and right PCollections need the same type for the key.
-All the join functions returns a Key/Value where Key is the join key and value is a Key/Value where the key is the left value and right is the value.
+All the join functions return a Key/Value where Key is the join key and value is a Key/Value where the key is the left value and right is the value.

 In the cases of outer join, since null cannot be serialized the user have